cogitare-ai/cogitare/README.md

 <p align="center"><img width="80%" src="https://raw.githubusercontent.com/cogitare-ai/cogitare/master/docs/source/art/logo-line.png" /></p>

 **Cogitare** is a Modern, Fast, and Modular Deep Learning and Machine Learning framework in Python.
+A friendly interface for beginners and a powerful toolset for experts.

 http://cogitare.aronbordin.com/